jsummers/imageworsener/readme.txt

    the vertical-resize operation.
 This is not the *correct* thing to do, though the difference usually isn't noticeable.
 The purpose of this option is to let you try to replicate what some other applications do.
+   Exception: If you are writing to a MIFF file, samples are never clamped, unless you use -intclamp, in which case both the intermediate and final samples are clamped.

  -crop <x>,<y>,<width>,<height>
    Crop the source image before processing it.
 Pixels outside the specified